Interstate 880 (Iowa): History

-In the initial drafts of the Interstate Highway System in 1947, an east–west road that would come to be known as I-80 was drawn across the center of Iowa, its western entry into the state would be in the Omaha–Council Bluffs metropolitan area.
-Two options for the route emerged.
-The first was a continuation of I-80's east–west path to I-29 near Loveland and then utilize the Mormon Bridge to cross into Nebraska.
-The second option routed I-80 to the southwest from Neola to Council Bluffs and then across the Nebraska–Iowa state line over the Missouri River into Omaha.
+In the initial drafts of the Interstate Highway System in 1947, an east–west road that would come to be known as I-80 was drawn across the center of Iowa, with its western entry into the state in the Omaha–Council Bluffs metropolitan area.

+To connect I-80 in Iowa to I-80 in Nebraska, two options for the route emerged.
+The first was to continue I-80's east–west path to a north–south junction near Loveland and then utilize the Mormon Bridge near Florence to cross into Nebraska.
+The second option routed I-80 to the southwest at Neola to Council Bluffs and then across the Nebraska–Iowa state line over the Missouri River into Omaha.
 The Iowa State Highway Commission preferred the Loveland route, but the Bureau of Public Roads (BPR) allowed the commission to proceed with both routes and determine the more important route later.
 Within two years, priorities and route numbers were assigned.
 The Loveland option would be known as I-80N and was given a slightly higher priority than the second option, which would carry the I-80 number.